cleydyr/roleta-agenda-2030/README.md

 - Pull-down lever mechanism to control spin speed and force
 - Realistic spinning animation with physics-based deceleration
 - Detailed display of the selected goal after spinning
+- Multi-language support (English, Spanish, and Portuguese)
+- Mobile-responsive design for all devices

 ## How to Use